Greyflanel/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach changes the original array, whereas .map creates a new array, with changes only made in the new array.

 2. What is the difference between a function and a method?

+A method is a function inside an object.

 3. What is closure?

+Closure is a feature that allows nested functions to access the variables of their parent function.

 4. Describe the four rules of the 'this' keyword.

+    Global Binding
+1. In the global scope, the 'this' keyword will point to the window object.
+    Implicit Binding
+2. Functions called by a preceding dot, point to the object before the dot.
+    New Binding
+3. Occurs when a constructor function is used.
+The 'this' keyword points to the specific instance of the object created by the constructor function.
+    Explicit Binding
+4. Occurs whenever the 'call' or 'apply' keywords are used.
+It points the 'this' keyword to the object using those keywords.

 5. Why do we need super() in an extended class?

+To call the parent class and its' methods.

 ## Project Set up